 DEER - WAN

-On the day fixed all the animals were there, with the antlers put down on the ground at the edge of the thicket to mark the starting point.
-While everybody was admiring the horns the Rabbit said: "I don't know this part of the country; I want to take a look through the bushes where I am to run."
+On the day all the animals gathered together for the great even.
+The antlers were laid on the ground to mark the starting point.
+While everybody was admiring the horns Rabbit said: "I don't know this part of the country; I want to take a look to see where I am to run."

 They told the Rabbit that as he was so fond of cutting down bushes he might do that for a living hereafter, and so he does to this day.

-Story: One day fawn heard the soft, beckoning music of Great Mystery calling her to come.
+Story: One day fawn heard the soft, beckoning music calling her to come.
 Fawn was not aware that a huge ugly demon was guarding the pathway.
-Demon did not want anyone making connections with Great Mystery, this way Demon would be the powerful one because everyone would would be afraid.
+Demon did not want anyone making connections with their Ancestors, this way Demon would be the powerful one because everyone would would be afraid.
 Fawn was not at all afraid.
 Demon breathed hell-fire and brimstone trying to frighten fawn.
 Instead she look at him with her huge loving and compassionate eyes and eventually melted Demons heart who let her pass.

 "I am innocent, playful, much like my cousin the seal.
 I am very devoted to my family and a fierce protector when called to do.
 Humans are also my family and if you are in trouble when in my domain I will try to help you.
 I am non-judgmental and have a powerful way of changing negative energy to positive energy by just one big, embracing grin.
 I come to you without criticism and without fear, please treat me with love and respect.
 I know who I am and stand in my own truth joyfully while living life to the fullest.
 I am also the keeper of dreams.
 Listen to my song and remember your forgotten dreams."